SPINLab/gi-minor-python-course-2019/README.md

 ## Installing Python (Windows)

 You'll need to install Python and a number of external modules on your machine to run the example scripts and perform the exercises.
 To make it easier we will use a python distribution that already comes with a large number of modules that are useful for scientific computing, called Anaconda.
-It also comes with a module manager called Conda, which we will use to install a few modules.
+We will use the 2.7 version, since it has better library support and it is the version used by GIS packages like ArcGIS and QGIS.
+Anaconda also comes with a module manager called Conda, which we will use to install a few modules.

 You can install Anaconda and the needed modules as follows:

 - Download and install Anaconda (Python 2.7 version) -> [Download Anaconda](https://www.anaconda.com/download/) and double click it.
 You can accept the default choices.

-- Install the `fiona` module: open a Anaconda propmt (`Start Menu` -> `Anaconda` -> `Anaconda Prompt`) and enter the following command:
+- Install the `fiona` module: open a Anaconda prompt (`Start Menu` -> `Anaconda` -> `Anaconda Prompt`) and enter the following command:

     `conda install -c conda-forge fiona`

     press `Enter` to execute it.

-- Install the `tweepy` module: open a Anaconda propmt (`Start Menu` -> `Anaconda` -> `Anaconda Prompt`) and enter the following command:
+- Install the `tweepy` module: open a Anaconda prompt (`Start Menu` -> `Anaconda` -> `Anaconda Prompt`) and enter the following command:

     `conda install -c conda-forge tweepy`

     press `Enter` to execute it.

+- If you ever want to install other modules just Google `conda *module name*` and look for the result (with `Anaconda Cloud` in the title) with the latest version available for your platform.
+Copy the text under `To install this package with conda run one of the following:` and enter this command in the Anaconda prompt.

 Test if everything works:
 - start the Python editor `Spyder` (`Start Menu` -> `Anaconda` -> `Spyder`)
 - copy/paste the following code into the newly opened editor